eaprelsky/infodynamics/book/TABLE_OF_CONTENTS.md

 ## 📋 Complete Table of Contents

 ### **Introduction: The Day Information Became Electric** ✅ *COMPLETED*
-*How I accidentally discovered the physics of thought during morning martial arts practice*
+*How I accidentally discovered the physics of thought through systems thinking*
-- The qi that flows through minds
+- The patterns that flow through minds
 - Why information behaves like electricity
 - What this book will reveal about consciousness
 - The promise and the scientific revolution ahead